CodeIntelligenceTesting/jazzer.js/docs/fuzz-settings.md

 This page describes advanced fuzzing settings.

+## Configuration options

+Jazzer.js can be configured in multiple ways depending on the concrete use case.

+The `Options` interface in the [options.ts](../packages/core/options.ts) file describes all available settings.
+These can be set via CLI argument, environment variable or in integration specific ways, e.g. Jest configuration files.

+In general the following preference applies with increasing priority:

+- Default values from the [`defaultOptions`](../packages/core/options.ts) object (names in camel case format, e.g. `fuzzTarget`)
+- Environment variables (names in upper snake case format with `JAZZER_` prefix, e.g. `JAZZER_FUZZ_TARGET=Foo`)
+- CLI arguments (names in lower snake case format, e.g. `--fuzz_target=Foo`)
+- Integration specific configuration (e.g. `jazzerjsrc` or Jest configuration files)

+**Note**: The CLI provides abbreviations for common arguments, e.g. `--includes` can be abbreviated to `-i`.
+Only the main argument name is supported in other configuration approaches, though.

 ## Corpus

 Jazzer.js generates meaningful inputs to a fuzz target based on coverage and